 Another example, is when there are splits between a customer-focused business and component focused technology.
 This results in a large amount of work in progress and high levels of waste.
 Trying to change direction as fast as your customers need is impossible because technology led organisations are not able to change cheaply enough.

-Before the system becomes overloaded there is no burning need for change, so the overhead of Agile ways of working seem unnecessary.
-Once the system has been overloaded, people become too stressed to consider a change (see comments above).
+Before the system becomes overloaded, there is no burning need for change.
+So the overheads of Agile ways of working seem unnecessary.
+Once the system has been overloaded, people become too stressed to even consider a change (see comments above).

 Until leadership are able to see that agility removes the need for static regulating processes to deal with variability and frequent changes in stakeholder needs, then the solution will never occur and the organisation is doomed to repeat the same behaviours over and over again.

-The change is for leaders and managers to stop seeing their organisations in terms of mechanistic systems where they work on the system as separate agents, and start seeing the system as a dynamic adaptable system that changes because of clever structure and low WIP, and an empowered workforce that can make decisions on how they work in real-time.
+The change is for leaders and managers to stop seeing their organisations in terms of mechanistic systems where they work on the system as separate agents.
+And instead start seeing the system as a dynamic adaptable system that changes because of clever structure and low WIP, and an empowered workforce that can make decisions on how they work in real time.

-Learn more about how we use this model for Enterprise Agility with our clients, attend my Enterprise Agility Masterclass in Europe and the US.
+Learn more about how we use this model for Enterprise Agility with our clients, attend the Enterprise Agile Coach Bootcamp in Europe and the US.